What you need to know in times of bereavement

 What do I need to do straight away?

 As soon as possible you must arrange for the death to be verified.
 This can be done by a doctor, a nurse (who has been trained to do so) or a paramedic.
 Once the death has been verified we can then arrange to bring your loved one into our care.
-Certification of the death is done the GP.
-They may write out the Medical Cause of Death Certificate when they visit the house, or may request you attend the surgery to collect this certificate.
-This certificate should then be taken to the registrars to complete the registration of the death.
+The Doctor will complete the medical cause of death (MCCD) which is sent to the Medical Examiner who will call you to discuss the death.
+This will then enable you to register the death and obtain the death certificate.

 2. If someone dies at home unexpectedly: